-Asian markets stutter as traders prepare for Fed decision
+Markets drop as traders prepare for Fed decision

 Oil prices extended gains on demand expectations as China's economy shows some signs of revival and the United States remains healthy, compounding an output cut by Russia and Saudi Arabia to the end of the year.

-Comments by Saudi Energy Minister Prince Abdulaziz bin Salman will be closely watched as he addresses a conference on crude policy later Monday.
+Comments by Saudi Energy Minister Prince Abdulaziz bin Salman will be closely watched when he addresses a conference on crude policy later Monday.

+Observers say that, with output unlikely to pick up any time soon, prices could break back above $100 soon.

 The yen edged up slightly against the dollar but remains under pressure, though investors will be keeping a close watch on the Bank of Japan's own policy decision this week.